Navigations

 Download Navigation (without iframes) #

-A variation of the technique presented in the previous section can also be effectively tested using window objects:
+A variation of the technique presented in the previous section can also be effectively tested using window objects.
+In the snippet below, we’ve added a sandboxed iframe with disabled downloads to prevent a download modal from appearing.

 // Set the destination URL